Main / Edit / History / / Users Area

 }

-Note, we show three URLs to the different application parts: "number" - and we would pass a parameter 1 to the cppcms::application::url function that would be rendered instead of the placeholder {1}, we do the same for number 15 and pass a URL to "smile" part without parameters.
+Note, we show three URLs to the different application parts: "number" - and we pass a parameter 1 to the cppcms::application::url function that will be rendered instead of the placeholder {1}, we do the same for number 15 and pass an URL to "smile" without parameters.

-Lets describe in the example the actions that are taken for when we call url("/number",15):
+Lets describe the actions that are taken in the example when we call url("/number",15):

 Running The Example